What Authors Need to Know About Price Promotions

 Hire a Marketing Professional or Publicist: You may want to hire someone to help you run price promotion campaigns.
 They will set you up with the requisite social media schedule, memes, and content campaign.

 Utilize a Platform That Promotes Books to a Database of Readers: You can also try to qualify for BookBub, a platform that promotes discounted books to a huge database of readers.
 BookBub is selective, and they charge authors variable rates (depending on your genre and what price point you select).
 It’s also effective.
-The authors I know who’ve run BookBub campaigns have consistently sold thousands of books, and in a few cases tens of thousands.
+The authors I know who’ve run BookBub campaigns have consistently sold thousands of books and in a few cases tens of thousands.

 Whether you choose to do a price promotion on your own, with a team, or through a platform like BookBub, treat it as the campaign it is.
 Line up your newsletters, social media posts, memes, and all other marketing and publicity ideas well in advance.
 And if you have a publisher, make sure they’re looped in, as they’ll need to be the ones to change your e-book price.

 Price promotions are generally fun for authors.
 It’s an excuse to get more eyes on your book.
-It’s an opportunity to breathe fresh air into a book that may be a few months or year old.
+It’s an opportunity to breathe fresh air into a book that may be a few months or years old.
 It’s exciting to watch your Amazon ranking and to be engaged with what’s happening with your book and to imagine your many potential new readers.
 So do it, have fun with it, and set it up right!

 Brooke Warner